-Virtual keyboards are here!
+Virtual keyboards are available now!

-Virtual keyboards are keyboards that are projected on any flat surface and are the size of full-sized keyboards.
-When you move your fingers on the flat surface the device that projects the image picks up the movement of your fingers and works like a keyboard.
+>>>Virtual keyboards are keyboards that are projected on any flat surface and are the size of full-sized keyboards.
+When you move your hand’s fingers on the flat surface the device that projects the image picks up the movement of your fingers and works like a keyboard.
+These virtual keyboards use laser technology.

-Although these virtual keyboards have been around for a while, they have been cumbersome to carry around as the projector was cumbersome to carry around.
+>>>Although these virtual keyboards have been around for a while, they have been bulky and inconvenient to carry around.
 Now a new virtual keyboard has been released, a device small enough to hang from your keychain.
 It is a tiny device that offers big functionality.

 Why would you use a virtual keyboard?

-For many people it is faster and more accurate to type using a full-sized keyboard as opposed to the small keyboards on some mobile devices.
+For many users it is faster and more accurate to type using a full-sized keyboard as opposed to the small keyboards on some mobile devices.
 If you need to send a lengthy e-mail from your smartphone or tablet it may take longer to type on the small keys, than it would on a full sized keyboard.
 With the virtual keyboard you have a full size keyboard with you at all times, without having to cart one around...

 The downside of a virtual keyboard

-Lithium-ion batteries gives only two hours of continuous use before it has to be recharged.
+Lithium-ion batteries give only two hours of continuous use before it has to be recharged.
 It charges via the USB cable/port.
 This may mean that you cannot work long enough before charging your virtual keyboard.
 This can prove a most annoying aspect of this technology.